 Let's Get Started!

-In this tutorial, we’ll create an Action Button that will advance a transaction to its next phase.
-We’ll first configure this Button to be displayed and used on our app’s View Pages.
-Then we’ll adjust this Button’s settings to display it instead as a Bulk Action Button on the Dashboard.
+In this tutorial, we’ll create an Action Button to advance a transaction to its next phase.
+First, we’ll configure this Button to be displayed and used on our app’s View Pages.
+Then, we’ll adjust its settings to display it instead as a Bulk Action Button on the Dashboard.

 1. Browse to Buttons